Capital punishment in Iran: Firing squad

-The firing squad is legal, but seldom used in Iran today.
+Execution by firing squad is legal, but seldom used in Iran today.
 Historically, it was used for military and political crimes.
 In 1974, under the Shah's regime, Marxist activists Khosrow Golesorkhi and Keramat Daneshian were executed by firing squad on charges of conspiring to kidnap Reza Pahlavi, the Crown Prince of Iran.
 They were shot after a televised trial in Tehran.
 This case was one of the big events that turned public opinion against the Shah.
 During the 38 years in which the Shah reigned, 1,000 or more people were sentenced to death for crimes against the government, mostly by firing squad after conviction by a special SAVAK military tribunal.
-After the 1953 coup, scores of Communists were executed.
-Common criminals were executed mostly by hanging in this period.

-In the years after the Islamic Revolution of 1979, thousands of people were sentenced to be shot for political offenses, drug trafficking, and crimes against the Islamic Republic by the newly established Revolutionary Courts.
+In the years after the Islamic Revolution of 1979, thousands of people were sentenced to be shot for political offenses including drug trafficking, and crimes against the Islamic Republic by the newly established Revolutionary Courts.
 These included many of the Shah's former ministers, such as former prime minister Amir Abbas Hoveida, and the head of SAVAK General Nematollah Nassiri.
-By 1980, one year after the Shah had been overthrown, over 700 people had been shot by the new Islamic Republic.
+By 1980, one year after the Shah was overthrown, the new Islamic Republic executed over 700 people by firing squad.
 Many of the members of the former regime are suspected to have been unjustly executed in biased trials.
 A campaign against drug trafficking resulted in the executions of many for drug possession, including addicts, often based on minimal evidence.
 Some of these people were also alleged opponents of the regime.
-Many executions also took place after the Kurdistan revolt of 1979–1980.

-While the number of executions had dropped by 1980, after the start of the Iran-Iraq War a crackdown on dissidents, political opponents, and common criminals was responsible for another increase in executions.
-From 1981 to 1984, after Mujahedeen-e-Khalq bombings killing many government officials, a crackdown against opponents and terrorist groups such as the Mujahedeen-e-Khalq organization resulted in the execution of hundreds or possibly thousands of people.
-Many others were hanged or shot for other crimes such as adultery, robbery, murder, and drug trafficking.

-In 1982, a purge of the communists in Iran (such as the Tudeh Party) resulted in executions of the party's leaders and some members on charges of spying for the Soviet Union.
+In 1982, a purge of communists in Iran (such as the Tudeh Party) resulted in executions of the party's leaders and some members on charges of spying for the Soviet Union.
 Political executions continued on a lesser scale.
 When the Islamic Penal Code of Iran was adopted in 1982, ordinary crimes began to be punished by hanging once again by regular, non-Revolutionary courts.
-Political opponents continued to be shot by Revolutionary Courts, but on a lesser scale.
+Political opponents continued to be executed by firing squads, but on a lesser scale.